WebDev-Guild/webdev-guild.github.io/apprentice/html/folder-structure.md

   - Include 1 image from another website (use an `<img>` tag)

 - Provide content on all of the HTML pages (use [Lorem Ipsum](http://www.lipsum.com) to generate content).
-- Show you work to your mentor to pass off the requirement.
+- Show you work to the `#requirements` Discord channel to show you have passed this requirement off.

 ## Extra Learning